 Minimally Invasive Pediatric Dentistry

 As the field of dentistry advances and the use of technology in the field increases, the concept of minimally invasive dentistry has emerged.
 Preservation of a healthy set of natural teeth for each patient should be the objective of every dentist.
-Minimally invasive dentistry is characterized by the following core beliefs:
+The following core beliefs characterize minimally invasive dentistry:

 Silver Diamine Fluoride-A new cavity fighting liquid !